Calm turquoise coastal waterway with dense green forested shoreline and clear blue sky, Gippsland region Victoria

 Frequently Asked Questions

-Australia's largest inland waterway — a network of interconnected lakes, lagoons and marshes covering 600+ square kilometres, separated from Bass Strait by Ninety Mile Beach.
+Australia’s largest inland waterway system — a network of interconnected lakes, lagoons and marshes covering over 600 square kilometres, separated from Bass Strait by the narrow dune barrier of Ninety Mile Beach.
+The main lakes are Lake King, Lake Victoria and Lake Wellington.
+Boating, kayaking, fishing and swimming are all excellent on the calm protected waters.